 How do you screen applicants?

 We screen all applicants’ credit history (with a full credit report,) rental history, criminal history, & employment/income verification.
 While acceptance/denial is ultimately up to each landlord, we recommend 3X monthly rent (pre-tax) income, a 620+ credit score, no history of crimes against a person or fraud, & no evictions or money due to past landlords.
 We recommend accepting tenants falling outside of these criteria on a case-by-case basis with an additional security deposit.
 We happily and strictly adhere to federal, state, & local Fair Housing laws.
 Here is a link to our full application & approval process (directed at leasing agents.)

-Why do you recommend that leases expire in the spring/summer?
+Why do you recommend that leases expire in April, May, or June?

 It’s in the landlord’s best interest!
 The highest demand for housing is in the spring & summer months, so it makes sense for us to ask your tenants to renew at this time, and if they choose not to, to market your property during peak demand.